CriticalSolutionsNetwork/ADAuditTasks/help/Get-QuickPing.md

 ## DESCRIPTION
 This function performs a quick ping on a range of IP addresses specified by the IPRange parameter.
-The ping is done with a Time-to-Live (TTL) value of 128 (by default), meaning only the local network will be pinged.
+The ping is done with a Time-to-Live (TTL) value of 128 (by default).
-The function returns an array of IP addresses that responded to the ping and an array of IP addresses that failed to respond.
+The function returns an array
+of IP addresses that responded to the ping and an array of IP addresses that failed to respond.
+This function has specific behaviors depending on the PowerShell version.
+For PowerShell 7 and
+above, it uses the 'Test-Connection' cmdlet's '-OutVariable' parameter.

 ## EXAMPLES